 Shoemakers by trade

 They are considered the only faerie to have a trade which is that of shoe-making.
-Its believed because Leprechauns dance so much they are always in need to new shoes, W.B.is quoted as saying
+Its believed because Leprechauns dance so much they are always in need of new shoes,

 Because of their love of dancing they (the Fae) will constantly need shoes